 Hamilton Vetcare, established in 2010, has rapidly expanded to become an award winning veterinary practice in Hamilton, Victoria.
-Now located at 97 French Street (old Video Ezy building), our new vet clinic offers an array of veterinary services, including vaccinations, desexings, microchipping and surgery, as well as puppy preschool and kitten adoption.
+Located at 97 French Street , our new vet clinic offers an array of veterinary services, including vaccinations, desexings, microchipping and surgery, as well as puppy preschool and kitten adoption.
 Our spacious new clinic includes a dedicated cat consulting room, reducing stress for our feline patients, and a Quiet room with a separate entrance allowing for complete privacy when the situation requires.

 We strive to offer Hamilton the best in veterinary pet care, and to build on our reputation for excellence in customer service and veterinary medicine.